TFerhan/studies-management/README.md

 # Studies Management System

 This project is a Studies Management System developed using Flask.
 It utilizes Docker Compose for easy deployment.
+## THE WEB APP LINK

+This is the web app deployed on Heroku.
+You can check it out [here](https://studies-management-03ae887bf7f5.herokuapp.com/) use {Username: test, Password: test}.
+For financial costs the web app won't be hosted all time, instead you can run it locally following the documentation bellow.

 ## Project Hierarchy